Tayphong043/teamcity-documentation/topics/configuring-connections.md

 Before configuring a Google connection, you need to [create a new Google project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and [register your app](https://developers.google.com/workspace/guides/configure-oauth-consent) if you have not done it before.

 To configure a Google connection in TeamCity:

-1. In the **Administration** area, select **Root project | Connections**, and click **Add Connection**.
-2. Select _Google_ as the connection type.
+1. <include from="common-templates.md" element-id="open-project-settings"/>
+2. <include from="common-templates.md" element-id="create-new-connection"/>
+3. <var name="connection-type" value="Google"/><include from="common-templates.md" element-id="choose-connection-type"/>
-3. TeamCity will display the redirect URLs required for registering an OAuth client.
-Copy them.
+4. Copy redirect URLs shown by TeamCity; these URLs are required to register an OAuth client.
-4. Go to the [Credentials](https://console.cloud.google.com/apis/credentials) page in the Google project and create the [OAuth client ID](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) with the Web application type.
+5. Go to the [Credentials](https://console.cloud.google.com/apis/credentials) page in the Google project and create the [OAuth client ID](https://developers.google.com/workspace/guides/create-credentials#oauth-client-id) with the Web application type.
-5. Paste your Callback URLs to the **Authorized redirect URIs** section in Google OAuth client ID.
+6. Paste your Callback URLs to the **Authorized redirect URIs** section in Google OAuth client ID.
 When the OAuth client is created, copy the Client ID and Client Secret.
-6. Go back to the connection form in TeamCity, and enter the Client ID and Client secret.
+7. Go back to the connection form in TeamCity, and enter the Client ID and Client secret.
-7. Save the connection.
+8. <include from="common-templates.md" element-id="test-and-save-connection"/>

 Now you can enable the [Google authentication module](configuring-authentication-settings.md#Google).